 The Difference Between FBAR vs. 8938 Form

 FBAR vs 8938: The FBAR vs 8938 comparison is a very important analysis.
-The IRS may require the U.S. person taxpayer to file either the FBAR, 8938 or both forms, depending on the types and values of the foreign accounts, assets, and investments.
-Oftentimes, when a U.S. person submits to the Streamlined Program, it is at the point of the submission when he or she begins researching FBAR vs. 8938 and other international reporting requirements that the person decides to call it quits.
+The IRS may require a U.S. person taxpayer to file either the FBAR, 8938 or both forms, depending on the types and values of the foreign accounts, assets, and investments.
+In fact, oftentimes when a U.S. Person is considering submitting to the Streamlined Program and begins researching FBAR vs. 8938 — and other international reporting requirements — that the person decides to call it quits and hire counsel.

-We will summarize the difference in FBAR vs 8938, including in IRS Reporting Requirements
+Let’s take a look at the difference in FBAR vs 8938, including the IRS Reporting Requirements.

 Summary of FATCA & FinCEN

-We will summarize the FBAR vs 8938 comparison of these two forms, and when each form is required by the IRS.
+The purpose of this article is to summarize the FBAR vs 8938 comparison — and when each form is required by the IRS.
 Overall, the Form 8938 is more complex than the FBAR, because it requires more analysis — along with a summary of the income generated.

-The FBAR vs 8938 comparison also requires distinctions between custodial vs. deposit, and other asset breakdowns.
+The FBAR vs 8938 comparison also requires an analysis of distinctions between custodial vs. deposit, and other asset breakdowns.